serengetijade/Cyber_Security/DeffensiveReports/AttackVectorInvestigation.md

 MAC address: Cisco-Li_09:2e:af (20:aa:4b:09:2e:af)

 ## Conclusion
 The user’s computer was infected with the Zeus Trojan.
 The two primary goals of the Zeus trojan horse virus are to steal financial information and add machines to a botnet.
+The malware was downloaded from a GET request for an image file, config.jpeg, hosted on classicalbitu.com.
 At this time, the origination of the malicious call cannot be determined, however evidence indicates the malware was hidden inside a prior email or attachment that was not part of the provided PCAP files and the user's computer was activated as a bot.

 Email attachments, jpeg images, and various documents can present an attack vector.
 Ways to protect your system include:
 - Email scanners and other virus scanners.